 Investigators are trying to determine why the plane was at a nearly 90-degree angle when it crashed.
 Commercial airliners are designed to maintain flight.
 A plane like the Boeing 737-800 has a natural tendency to level off midflight.
 Achieving a nosedive at this angle requires tremendous force on the horizontal stabilizers, which control the airliner’s pitch (whether the plane is nose up or nose down) The horizontal stabilizers are located on either side of the plane’s tail.

 Did the plane plummet to the ground nose first because the horizontal stabilizers failed?
 Or is it possible that one of the pilots deliberately crashed the plane?
 According to Goldman, the possibility of intentional sabotage is “a big question mark.”

 Goldman and his firm successfully represented the family of the only two American residents killed in the 2015 Germanwings Flight 9525 crash.
 Investigators found that the Germanwings pilot deliberately steered the plane into mountainous terrain, killing everyone on board.
-Baum Hedlund’s trial team in the case of Selke, et al. v.
+Wisner Baum’s trial team in the case of Selke, et al. v.
 Germanwings GMBH, et al. was a finalist for the 2018 Elite Trial Lawyers award in the consumer protection practice area.

 China Plane Crash Pilots Were Experienced

 The pilot in command of China Eastern Airlines Flight 5735 had accrued more than 6,000 hours of flight time in his career.
 His co-pilot’s flying career dates back to the early days of China’s post-Mao era and includes training on aircraft ranging from Soviet biplanes to modern Boeing jets.
 Together, the two men had accrued roughly 39,000 hours of flying time.